 Since robots features are not yet included in the webportal, you will use here the cli-tools.

 - Choose your node:

-- Filter resources by choosing all turtlebot2 in the list
+- Filter resources by choosing mobile only in the list

 - Choose a node available and keep its node id